The Law Advantage

 *Only one of the following courses can be chosen:

 One core 200-level undergraduate Law course can be substituted for either PHIL 318, COMM 382 or EMPR 210 (only full time on-campus students can enroll in substitution courses).
 COMM 382, EMPR 210, and PHIL 318 do not automatically count as a 200-level requirement.
-To request one of the substitution courses be included as part of your academic record, send an email tolawcertificate@queensu.ca.
+To request a substitution course be included as part of your academic record, send an email to lawcertificate@queensu.ca.
+PHIL 318, COMM 382 and EMPR 210 cannot be taken in place of a 700-level Law course.

-You must complete your first year of studies before you are eligible to enroll in the Certificate in Law program, however, you can begin adding Law courses at the 200-level starting in summer between your first and second academic year.
+You must complete your first year of studies before you are eligible to enroll in the Certificate in Law program, however, you can begin Law courses at the 200-level starting in summer between your first and second year.

-LAW courses at the 700-level (I.e. LAW 704) only count towards your certificate requirements and do not count towards your degree, however, are included in your overall GPA.
+LAW courses at the 700-level (I.e. LAW 704) only count towards your certificate requirements and do not count towards your degree, however, included in your overall GPA.

 Tuition Fees/Payment Methods

-Full-time on campus students are assessed home faculty tuition fees for 200-level Law courses.
+Current Queen's students are assessed home faculty tuition fees for 200-level Law courses.

-Domestic Tuition Fees (outside of Ontario)
+Domestic Tuition Fees (outside of Ontario) $1,312.47

 Financial Aid - Other Provinces/Territories